Treatment of amyloid cardiomyopathy

 This topic will review the treatment of amyloid cardiomyopathy.
 The clinical manifestations and diagnosis of amyloid cardiomyopathy are discussed separately.
 (See "Clinical manifestations and diagnosis of amyloid cardiomyopathy".)

-General considerations — The treatment of symptomatic cardiac amyloidosis is twofold: therapy of heart failure and treatment of the underlying disease.
-Patients with TTR amyloidosis generally respond better to heart failure therapy than patients with AL amyloidosis.
-However, there are more therapeutic options for addressing the underlying disease in AL amyloidosis, and if the plasma cell dyscrasia can be controlled, there is often a relatively rapid decrease in serum biomarkers of heart failure.
+General considerations — The treatment of symptomatic cardiac amyloidosis is twofold: therapy of heart failure (HF) and treatment of the underlying disease.
+Patients with familial or senile (ATTR) amyloidosis generally respond better to HF therapy than patients with AL amyloidosis.
+However, there are more therapeutic options for addressing the underlying disease in AL amyloidosis, and if the plasma cell dyscrasia can be controlled, there is often a relatively rapid decrease in serum biomarkers of HF .

 Heart failure therapy